Trump lawyer: Indictment becoming ‘more probable’

 (NewsNation) — Regardless of whether he thinks it should happen or not, a lawyer for Donald Trump thinks an indictment against the former president in the New York hush money probe is becoming “more probable.”

-“It’s becoming more probable, I think now, but the one thing I still hold onto is hope that justice will prevail,” Joe Tacopina said in an interview with NewsNation host Dan Abrams.
+“The one thing I still hold onto is hope that justice will prevail,” Joe Tacopina said in an interview Tuesday with NewsNation host Dan Abrams.

 Bragg’s investigation is centered around a $130,000 payment that former Trump aide Michael Cohen made to adult film star Stormy Daniels in the days leading up to the 2016 election to keep her from going public.
 Daniels claims she had an affair with Trump.
 The former president denies the allegation.